Store history of the exported hours to payroll with result and identification codes.

 Payroll Period: The current selected payroll period for which employee payroll hours will be exported to PaySpace.
 This is a lookup field.
 The Pay Runs table is populated when the Pay Runs API is run.

-Stop timed events: This stops time based events.
+Stop timed events: This stops time based and web initiated (manual) events.
 Typically, useful when doing fault finding or analysing data on the client response screen.
 The generate payroll hours and upload payroll hours is always a manual event, requiring user input via the web interface or desktop application.

 A web interface option is available.
 More information can be found here.